whage/thesis/thesis.md

 complains that dynamic languages offer little protection against logical errors and let too many of the errors happen at runtime.
 I'll discuss each approach separately in a later section.

+Terms like "strongly typed" and "weakly typed" are also in wide use but their meaning is not clearly defined and are often used to mean certain combinations of language attributes.
+They are used to refer to how much implicit type conversion (also known as "coercion") is done by the language, or if the it prevents memory-safety bugs (array bounds checking or use-after-free) or if type checking is done statically or dynamically.
+It is best to avoid these ambiguous terms.

 ## Type checking algorithms
 There are various approaches to type checking but the general idea behind the algorithms is the following: